Our Rabbi Jesus

 Hesed is a bone-weary father who drives through the night to bail his drug-addict son out of jail.
 Hesed is a mom who spends day after thankless day spoon-feeding and wiping up after a disabled child.
 Hesed is an unsung pastor’s wife whose long-suffering, tearful prayers keep her exhausted husband from falling apart at the seams.
 Hesed is love that can be counted on, decade after decade.
 It’s not about the thrill of romance, but the security of faithfulness.

-My parents celebrated their sixty-third anniversary before my father died two years ago.
+My parents celebrated their sixty-third anniversary before my father died in 2008.
 I was born last of seven, after they had been married twenty-some years.
 The love I saw between them was not newlywed passion but a calm commitment to travel through life’s highs and lows together.

 They were hardly unusual in their generation, but the gift they gave their children is getting rarer every day—a sense that our lives were stably anchored in a loving family.
 By weathering life’s storms together, year after year, my parents embodied God’s hesed.